 Finding the right gift for a backpacker is hard.
 Their load needs to be light, and they don’t want to carry around anything they don’t need.
 But never fear, I’ve got your back!
-Here’s 10 actually useful gifts for backpackers, as chosen by… an actual backpacker.
+Here are 10 actually useful gifts for backpackers, as chosen by… an actual backpacker.

-The problem backpackers have with stuff is, obviously, I have to carry all of that stuff on my back!
+The problem backpackers have with stuff is, obviously, they have to carry all of that stuff on their back!
 What starts as a loving memento suddenly turns into an Evil Lead Weight From Hell when you’re trudging around with your pack for too long in extreme heat.

 But that’s not to say that all stuff is evil!
 There are some things I’ve accumulated over the years that have actually been useful throughout my travels (weird, huh?).
 In the spirit of:

 - Saving backpackers from being weighed down with useless stuff

 - Saving gift givers from spending money on useless stuff

 … I’ve put together a list of actually useful gifts for backpackers that you can reference this capitalist holiday season… or any time you need to buy the love of a beloved backpacker.